SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_caa13404-9243-493b-943e-9848cadb1f99_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "SolarWinds Suspicious File Creation"

+    Detects SolarWinds process creating a file with a suspicious extension.
+The process solarwinds.businesslayerhost.exe created an unexpected file whose extension is ".exe", ".ps1", ".jpg", ".png" or ".dll".

+    - **Effort:** intermediate

+??? abstract "Suspicious Double Extension"

+    Detects suspicious use of an .exe extension after a non-executable file extension like .pdf.exe, a set of spaces or underlines to cloak the executable file in spearphishing campaigns

+    - **Effort:** elementary

 ??? abstract "Suspicious URI Used In A Lazarus Campaign"

     Detects suspicious requests to a specific URI, usually on an .asp page.
 The website is often compromised.

     - **Effort:** intermediate

+??? abstract "System Info Discovery"

+    System info discovery, attempt to detects basic command use to fingerprint a host

+    - **Effort:** master

 ??? abstract "TrevorC2 HTTP Communication"